 Huohuo

-Huohuo has the best buffs for Anaxa, granting team-wide Energy, ATK%, and Cleanse.
+Huohuo grants team-wide Energy, ATK%, and Cleanse.
 However, her lack of SP efficiency may cause a few problems when played without units like Tribbie and Sunday.

 Gallagher